-To enable this type of interaction, complete tasks outlined in the table below.
+To allow this type of interaction, complete the following tasks:

-The chatbot explained the return policy and then asked the customer if there were any more questions:
+The chatbot explained the return policy and then asked whether the customer had any more questions:

 - Chatbot: Do you have any further questions?

-- Customer: Yes, I want to speak to an adviser about purchasing a loyalty card.
+- Customer: Yes, I want to speak to an someone about purchasing a loyalty card.

 - Chatbot: Please hold for a customer service associate.

-At this point, you can decide which queue you want to route the customer to.
+At this point, you can decide which queue to route the customer to.
 You have two general options: use the suggested queue or define a queue.

 Use suggested queue